bmatcuk/html-brunch-static/README.md

 * Handlebars: built-in (see the [handlebars.enableProcessor option](#configuration) above)

 ## Context, Layouts, and Partials
 html-brunch-static has full support for using layouts and partials in your templates.
 In fact, you can have multiple levels of layouts if you'd like.
 These features are orchestrated by including [YAML](http://yaml.org/) or JSON _front matter_ at the top of your template files.
-Front matter sets the _context_ of the file, which is bubbled up (and possibily overridden) by the layout, and the layout's layout, etc. For example:
+Front matter sets the _context_ of the file, which is bubbled up (and possibily overridden) by the layout, and the layout's layout, etc.

+### Example
 Let's say I have the following file `app/index.md`:

 ```markdown